-Our chopped challenge this week was to use pancake mix - usually a breakfast staple - for a lunch or dinner recipe.
+Our Chopped Dinner Challenge this week was to use pancake mix — usually a breakfast staple — for a lunch or dinner recipe.
 Turns out, it makes a great corn dog batter, accented with Indian spices and enrobing a kielbasa.
 Chopped Basket Ingredient: pancake mix

 Place the mango, jalapeno, mayonnaise, lime zest and juice, cilantro and a pinch of salt in a blender.
 Blend until smooth.
 Transfer to a small mixing bowl and season with additional salt if needed.
 Cover with plastic wrap and refrigerate until ready to use.

 Fill a large Dutch oven halfway with oil and heat to 350 degrees F.

 While the oil heats up, cut the kielbasa sausage into 3 equal pieces, each about 6 inches long.
 Cut each piece in half lengthwise.
 Use a pair of kitchen shears to cut off the pointed end of each skewer.
 Carefully insert 1 skewer a little more than halfway through each sausage piece.
 If a piece of your kielbasa is curved, carefully straighten it out before inserting the skewer.
 Place on a large plate and reserve.